elicia4/linux_notes/tools/apache.md

    we have created.
 You could copy the default web page file into those directories as a test.

-   This only scratches the surface of how to configure Apache.
+   These are only the basics of Apache.